m3u8 Sniffer TV - "Minimalist" Video Player Documentation

 The Integrated Video Player Error Handling Options

-The Setting / Error page displaying a "404 Not Found" error.
+The following image shows the Setting / Error page displaying a "404 Not Found" error.

 Player options to set up video player streaming error handling: